 - Experience of generating research income such as fellowships, and/or small project grants, and/or supporting grant applications of others. - Some experience of supervising and supporting junior researchers and/or research degree students, and nonacademic staff. - 3.
-Some experience of undertaking teaching and assessment. - Demonstrable evidence of promoting inclusion in research and/or learning and teaching - 5.
-A teaching qualification. - 6.
-Experience of working effectively in French and/or Portuguese-language - Experience in conducting research and/or implementation studies of malaria chemoprevention strategies in sub-Saharan Africa. - 8.
-Experience using REDCap
+Some experience of undertaking teaching and assessment. - Demonstrable evidence of promoting inclusion in research and/or learning and teaching

 - Teaching qualification (or Fellow/ Senior Fellow of HEA). - 2.
 Experience of building and leading a research team. - Experience of innovation in teaching delivery and assessment and/or senior teaching management such as Programme Director, Exam Board member, Periodic Review panel member. - 4.
 Demonstrable evidence of improving equity and inclusion in research and/or learning and teaching. - 5.
-Experience of engagement with national and/or international research and/or policy advisory bodies. - 6.
-Experience of working effectively in French and/or Portuguese-language - Experience in conducting research and/or implementation studies of malaria chemoprevention strategies in sub-Saharan Africa. - 8.
-Experience using REDCap
+Experience of engagement with national and/or international research and/or policy advisory bodies.